Charged with a Crime? Call for a Free Initial Consult.

 Reach out to us at Randall & Stump, Criminal Defense Attorneys at (980) 237-4579, or online when you’re facing paraphernalia charges.
 We offer free initial consultations.

-Paraphernalia Charges in North Carolina
+Drug vs. Paraphernalia Charges in North Carolina Explained

 Drug Paraphernalia Charges in North Carolina

-Possession of drug paraphernalia is the more severe charge.
-It’s illegal to have an item to grow, manufacturer, package, store, or hide a controlled substance.
 The statute specifically makes it illegal to “knowingly use or possess with intent to use drug paraphernalia to plant, propagate, cultivate, grow, harvest, manufacture, compound, convert, produce, process, prepare, test, analyze, package, repackage, store, contain, or conceal a controlled substance other than marijuana.”

 Possession of Drug Paraphernalia is considered a Class 1 misdemeanor.
 If convicted of Possession of Drug Paraphernalia, you face up to 120 days in jail, a longer term of probation, substance abuse counseling, community service, and fines.